Qualified Students Offer Free Tax Help at SUU, Saves You Money

-Tax season is here, and accounting students at Southern Utah University will again volunteer to assist community members file their income taxes before the April 15 deadline.
+Tax season is here, and accounting students at Southern Utah University will again volunteer to assist community members in filing their income taxes before the mid-April deadline.

-Students and community members can receive income tax assistance from upper division undergraduate and graduate accounting students up until right before April 15.
-The service is available Monday-Thursday (excluding holidays and spring break) from 6 to 9 p.m. in Room 107 of the Dixie Leavitt Business Building.
+Students and community members can receive income tax assistance from upper division undergraduate and graduate accounting students through April 12.
+The service is available Monday-Thursday (excluding holidays and spring break) from 5:30 to 8:30 p.m. in Room 107—the new Steve Harrop Investment and Service-Learning Laboratory--of the Dixie Leavitt Business Building.

 Jeff Barnes, Associate Professor of Accounting and adviser to the tax-help students, says that this community service program has been very successful and worthwhile.
 "Other students and members of the community really appreciate this help.
 It takes stress off of them."